wildfly-extras/wildfly-camel-examples/camel-cxf-jaxws-cdi-secure/README.md

 %JBOSS_HOME%\bin\add-user.bat -a -u CN=localhost -p testPassword1+ -g testRole

-2. Start the application server in standalone mode ${JBOSS_HOME}/bin/standalone.sh -c standalone-full-camel.xml
+2. Start the application server in standalone mode ${JBOSS_HOME}/bin/standalone.sh -c standalone-full.xml

 3. Generate a self signed certificate (Note: you only need to do this once)